 Natural Gas.
 Provide current and forecasted natural gas demand and prices.
 Address system reliability needs.
 Assess natural gas supply sources, including U.S., New York (Marcellus Shale and other geologic formations), and Canadian, as well as reliability, price, economic, and environmental impacts of production of natural gas from these sources.
-Discuss the inter-dependency of the electricity and natural gas systems and the contribution that LNG and biogas can make to meeting total energy needs.
-Examine need for strategic natural gas infrastructure projects, including interstate pipelines, to facilitate State goals, including the wider use of natural gas to advance climate related initiatives.
-Discuss New York's natural gas infrastructure; the regulatory, cost, and other implications of developing and siting infrastructure and new sources; adapting to technological advancements; and assessing impacts associated with the potential expansion of use of natural gas in the building, heating, and transportation sectors, including a comprehensive assessment of the potential benefits and risks associated with shale gas extraction.
+Discuss the interdependency of the electricity and natural gas systems and the contribution that LNG and biogas can make to meeting total energy needs.
+Discuss New York's natural gas infrastructure; the regulatory, cost, and other implications of developing and siting infrastructure and new sources; adapting to technological advancements; and assessing impacts associated with the potential expansion of use of natural gas in the building, heating, and transportation sectors.